 “Ew, potty mouth much?
 I never knew.
 You’ve been a bad influence, Romeo.”

-“My advice to you Tim/Huck/Andy and every other guy, is stop letting your dick from doing your thinking for you,” she advised.
+“Here’s my advice to you Tim/Huck/Andy and every other guy.
+Stop letting your dick from doing the thinking for you,” she advised.

 “Harsh,” Michael commented.

 “My dick has a complicated relationship with my heart.
 Love is a drug.
 Someone has to do the thinking when drugs shut down my brain.

 “So what?
 You’re in love with two people.
 As long as at least one of them is willing to put up with it, you’re safe, the master of ‘Sneakin’ Around.’”